How does a credit card machine work?Product Information 31 January 2018

 First, let’s cover the basics.
 Card machines, otherwise known as PDQ, Chip and PIN or card readers, are handheld devices that allows businesses to accept card payments electronically.
 There are three main types of card machines – countertop, portable and mobile.
 Such is the growing popularity of card payments in the UK, the majority of consumers now expect a choice to pay by card wherever they go.
 When it comes to processing payments, the role of a card machines is integral.
 Put simply, when it comes to face-to face payments, card machines make taking payments quicker, simpler and more secure.

-Once a product or service is rang up on the till, it’s time for the customer to pay.
-The merchant will type in the total amount to be paid and handle the card machine to the customer.
+Once the customer selects a product or service to buy, it’s time for the customer to pay.
+The merchant will type in the total amount to be paid on the card machine and handle it to the customer.
 The customer will then confirm the total amount, insert their card, enter their PIN on the card machine and press Enter.
 For contactless transactions, the customer will only need to confirm the amount on the screen and simply tap their contactless card.
 This will then spark a whole sequence of events that take place in a matter of seconds.
 Here is the full process:

 Step 1 – payment authenticated